 The average consumer will be hard-pressed to tell the difference between a made-to-measure and a bespoke suit.
 Made-to-measure means that your suit will be custom-made using a pre-existing standard block pattern.

-The necessary parts are collected and pieced together, as opposed to using an especially cut paper pattern.
+The necessary parts are collected and pieced together rather than using a specially cut paper pattern.

 A few measurements are taken, and a fitting or two is usually required.
-Prices are generally slightly higher (around 15%) than off-the-rack garments.
+Prices are generally slightly higher (about 15%) than those of off-the-rack garments.

 The made-to-measure process allows the client a little more control.
-The greater the control he has, the closer he leans towards a bespoke suit, with the result will cost more.
+The greater the control he has, the closer he leans towards a bespoke suit, which will cost more.

 Nevertheless, it is entirely possible to have a beautiful suit with a perfect fit when using the made-to-measure process.